sudomateo/website/content/gear/index.md

 unplugged all other devices from the hub or plugged the audio interface directly into the computer the line noise disappeared.
-Perhaps I can replace this with a USB hub that has better shielding but I'm considering eliminating this device altogether by running my desktop headless and just using the laptop as my primary machine.
+Perhaps I can replace this with a USB hub that has better shielding but I'm considering eliminating this device altogether in a future desk setup.
 We'll see.

 ### Roost V3 Laptop Stand